JonathanDussot/boardgamers/README.md

 #### Dice (Rating)

 All the images of dice in this image were taken from [freeiconspng](https://www.freeiconspng.com/images/dice-png) for my dice rating system.
+This was chosen to fit the theme of board games a little better.

 ![Dice](src/images/dice-all.png)